alerta/zabbix-alerta/README.md

 ````
 Recovery message: [check]
+Enabled [check]
 ````

-To only forward PROBLEM and OK events ...
+At the Conditions tab, to only forward PROBLEM and OK events ...

 ```
 (A)	Maintenance status not in "maintenance"